koverton/solace-monitoring-extension/README.md

 <tr>
 <td class='confluenceTd'> metricPrefix </td>
 <td class='confluenceTd'> This will create this metric in all the tiers,
-under this path; it should always start with Custom Metrics|Solace, but can be varied from there onwards.</td>
+under this path; it should always start with "Custom Metrics|Solace", but can be varied from there onwards.</td>
 </tr>
 <tr>